There’s something magical about a basic one-pan dish. And something equally magical about orzo.

 What’s the deal with orzo?

-You can find gluten-free varieties in some stores.
+You can find gluten-free varieties in some stores or online.
 If you can’t find a gluten-free type, then you can absolutely replace it with quinoa or another small pasta such as farfalle, rotini or penne.
 Just note you might need to follow the serving size on the box to get the pasta to liquid ratio correct and it may be harder to cook it all in one pan.
+Elbow macs would work here, too, as they are typically pretty small.

 Order gluten-free orzo online here.